 Over the past century, the Haskell has hosted an impressive array of performing artists and public speakers.
-Luminaries such as William Jennings Bryant and Arctic explorer Vilhjalmur Stefansson have lectured within its walls.
+Luminaries such as William Jennings Bryan and Arctic explorer Vilhjalmur Stefansson have lectured within its walls.
 E. Pauline Johnson (Tekahionwake) has recited her poetry here.
 In the heyday of traveling vaudeville, the Sunny South and the Guy Bothers minstrel shows were popular draws.

 In later years, the North Country Concert Association brought some of the finest performers to the Haskell stage.
 Jazz, blues, folk, bluegrass, rock, classical music, dance, and adult and children’s theatre have all taken centre stage.
 The Vermont Symphony Orchestra and I Musici de Montreal have played at the Haskell to sell-out crowds – as have Oliver Jones, the Vermont Jazz Ensemble, and many others.
 The Montreal West Operatic Society has been a tradition at the opera house for the past 25 years, producing Gilbert and Sullivan favourites.

 Generations of performers have left their signatures on the dressing room walls, and these have been carefully preserved to this day.
 The opera house has never been the money-maker the Haskells intended it to be, but it has certainly provided the border communities with some interesting entertainment.